Defining Energy Indicators for Impact Identification on Aerospace Composites: A Structured Feature Selection Approach Guided by Domain Knowledge: Introduction

-Additional developments have explored probabilistic and hybrid techniques.
-Yan et al.~\cite{yan2017impact} introduced a Bayesian regularisation framework combined with an unscented Kalman filter to improve noise robustness for impact identification.
-Although the method improved stability, it remained sensitive to sensor configuration and limited to low-energy regimes.
-Huang et al.~\cite{Huang_2023} employed transfer learning in a deep learning model, reaching acceptable accuracy but requiring extensive tuning and access to reference force histories.
-Zhang et al.~\cite{ZHANG2020111882} integrated experimental testing with high-fidelity simulations on honeycomb panels, yielding detailed insights but incurring high computational costs and sensitivity to parameterisation.
-Despite their contributions, probabilistic and hybrid methods remain computationally demanding, difficult to scale, and dependent on sensor configurations and reference data, which limits their practical adoption.
+Additional developments have explored probabilistic techniques. \citet{yan2017impact} introduced a Bayesian regularisation framework, combined with an unscented Kalman filter, to improve robustness to noise in impact identification.
+Although the method improved stability, it remained sensitive to sensor configuration and limited to low-energy regimes. \citet{Huang_2023} employed transfer learning in a deep learning model, reaching acceptable accuracy but requiring extensive tuning and access to reference force histories. \citet{ZHANG2020111882} integrated experimental testing with high-fidelity simulations on honeycomb panels, yielding detailed insights but incurring high computational costs and sensitivity to parameterisation.
+Despite their contributions, probabilistic methods remain computationally demanding, difficult to scale, and dependent on sensor configurations and reference data, which limits their practical adoption.

-Overall, these approaches highlight critical gaps in existing literature.
-Many methods rely on idealised boundary conditions or simplified impact scenarios, which reduce the reliability of the estimation and limit generalisation.
-Others depend heavily on large datasets and remain vulnerable to noise, sensor placement, and parameterisation.
-In addition, the ill-posed nature of the inverse problem, combined with low interpretability, limits its implementation in operational environments.
-Above all, most approaches neglect the explicit incorporation of physical insight into the input space.
-As a result, models often fail to distinguish between measurement artefacts and the actual system dynamics, thereby compromising both predictive accuracy and physical relevance.

-In response to these limitations, Physics-Informed Machine Learning (PIML)~\cite{karniadakis2021physics, Cross_Rogers_Pitchforth_Gibson_Zhang_Jones_2024, khalid2024advancements}, also referred to as Physics-Enhanced Machine Learning (PEML)~\cite{lathourakis2024physics, cicirello2024physics} or grey-box modelling~\cite{CROSS2021168, Haywood-Alexander_Liu_Bacsa_Lai_Chatzi_2024}, has emerged as a promising approach.
-By embedding physical knowledge into data-driven frameworks, PIML improves robustness, interpretability, and generalisation.
-Importantly, it reflects the knowledge–data balance, where physical insight can compensate for limited or noisy data.
-Although this strategy has been applied in other engineering domains, its use for impact identification in aerospace composites remains unexplored.
-More broadly, input space design has received limited attention across disciplines, despite being a critical step in linking measurement signals to governing dynamics and ensuring reliable energy estimation.